dpt/The-Great-Escape/README.md

 My first goal is to build a fully documented disassembly of the game.
 SkoolKit lets us build both an annotated assembly listing suitable for rebuilding an exact image of the original game and a detailed cross-referenced disassembly in HTML format.

 The second is to transform the annotated assembly into C source code which behaves exactly like the original game.
-The work-in-progress reimplementation project lives in [this repository](https://github.com/dpt/The-Great-Escape-in-C) and the two goals proceed in tandem.
+The work-in-progress reimplementation project lives in [this repository](https://github.com/dpt/The-Great-Escape-in-C) and the two projects proceed in tandem.

 SkoolKit
 --------